 9. Trust Your Gut After the First Visit

 The clearest test is how you feel afterward.
 Did you feel cared for?
 Was the price what you expected?
 Would you tell a friend?
+If anything in the first ten minutes felt off — hidden price tiers, membership pressure, a rushed front desk, anything dingy — the session itself rarely compensates.
+The right spa for you should feel right from the lobby.

 Frequently Asked